NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/README.md

 ![alt text](case-study.png)

 Be sure to check out the **Background reading** section in the [Data Demand README doc](./Data-Demand/Readme.md) for pointers to interesting articles on the purpose of synthetic datasets and examples of tools and approaches that can be used for generating synthetic sequence data.
+Also, we have uploaded Geraldine's [slides from Day 1 here.](190415-BioIT-Hackathon-project-intro_Day1.pdf)

 ## Objectives of this hackathon project